Dust storm: Economic impact

 Dust storms cause soil loss from the drylands, and worse, they preferentially remove organic matter and the nutrient-rich lightest particles, thereby reducing agricultural productivity.
 Also, the abrasive effect of the storm damages young crop plants.
 Dust storms also reduce visibility, affecting aircraft and road transportation.

 Dust can also have beneficial effects where it deposits: Central and South American rainforests get significant quantities of mineral nutrients from the Sahara; iron-poor ocean regions get iron; and dust in Hawaii increases plantain growth.
 In northern China as well as the mid-western U.S., ancient dust storm deposits known as loess are highly fertile soils, but they are also a significant source of contemporary dust storms when soil-securing vegetation is disturbed.

 On Mars

-Dust storms are not limited to Earth and have been known to form on other planets such as Mars.
+Dust storms are not limited to Earth and have also been known to form on Mars.
 These dust storms can extend over larger areas than those on Earth, sometimes encircling the planet, with wind speeds as high as 60 mph.
-However, given Mars' much lower atmospheric pressure (roughly 1% that of Earth's), the intensity of Mars storms could never reach the kind of hurricane-force winds that are experienced on Earth.
+However, given Mars's much lower atmospheric pressure (roughly 1% that of Earth's), the intensity of Mars storms could never reach the hurricane-force winds experienced on Earth.
 Martian dust storms are formed when solar heating warms the Martian atmosphere and causes the air to move, lifting dust off the ground.
 The chance for storms is increased when there are great temperature variations like those seen at the equator during the Martian summer.